freeCodeCamp/freeCodeCamp/guide/english/html/elements/index.md

 Elements are the building blocks of HTML that describe the structure and content of a web page.
 They are the "Markup" part of HyperText Markup Language (HTML).

-HTML syntax uses the angle brackets ("&lt;" and "&gt;") to hold the name of an HTML element.
-Elements usually have an opening tag and a closing tag, and give information about the content they contain.
+HTML syntax uses the angular brackets ("&lt;" and "&gt;") to hold the name of an HTML element.
+Elements usually have an opening tag and a closing tag(not needed by Self-closing elements), and give information about the content they contain.
 The difference between the two is that the closing tag has a forward slash.

 Here's an example using the [p element](#) (`<p>`) to tell the browser that a group of text is a paragraph: